Creamy, zingy, comforting and filling, this Pumpkin Goat Cheese Risotto with Pomegranate is everything you need on a cold Fall or winter night.

 - Melt the butter in a large saucepan over medium heat.
 Once hot, add the shallot and cook until softened.
 Add in the thyme and rice and cook for one minute.

-- Add the white wine vinegar and a ladle of the warm stock/pumpkin and cook, stirring occasionally, until the liquid has evaporated.
+- Add the white wine to deglaze the hot pan.
+Once deglazed, add a ladle of the warm stock/pumpkin and cook, stirring occasionally, until the liquid has evaporated.

 - Add another ladle of stock, and continue cooking until evaporated again.
 Continue cooking, adding a ladle of stock at a time, and allowing to evaporate in between each addition.